aerisiot/secure-pubsub/README.md

 # A PubSub Client with Secure API Key Bootstrap
 This NodeJs-based client uses PubNub to publish CPU temperature and wifi signal strength collected from a Raspberry Pi.
 The PubNub keys are bootstraped from a secure Aeris SMS.
+[Read more...](https://github.com/aerisiot/secure-pubsub/wiki)

 ## Prerequsite
 * Raspberry Pi w/ Raspbian
 * NodeJS 6.4 and above